grpc/proposal/A43-sdk-authorization.md

 string.
 In dynamic file reloading, the application will specify the file path that contains the authorization policy in JSON format.

+We recommend the users to use a single SDK authorization policy per gRPC server.
+If there are multiple policies, then there is a possibility that all the policies may not be evaluated against.
+For ex. if we have two policies for two different services say service A and service B. RPC to service B may get rejected, without even evaluating against service B policy, because it is evaluated after service A policy.
+On getting no match, service A policy could deny by default.

 Following code snippets show how to enable authorization in gRPC servers in different languages.